Retrospective

 Valuations

-A retrospective valuation (also known as a backdated or historical property valuation) determines the market value of a property as at a specific date in the past, rather than today’s value.
+A retrospective property valuation (also referred to as a retrospective valuation, backdated valuation or historical property valuation) determines the market value of a property as at a specific date in the past, rather than today’s value.

-These valuations are prepared by qualified, independent valuers and are commonly required for Capital Gains Tax (CGT), deceased estates, family law matters, insurance claims, and legal or compliance purposes.
+These retrospective property valuations are prepared by qualified, independent valuers and are commonly required for:

-At Propti, we provide clear, defensible retrospective valuation reports designed to meet the requirements of accountants, solicitors, courts, insurers and the ATO.
+At Propti, we provide clear, defensible retrospective valuation reports designed to meet the requirements of accountants, solicitors, courts, insurers and the ATO across Sydney, Melbourne, Brisbane, Canberra and Australia-wide.

 What Is a Retrospective Valuation?

-A retrospective valuation is a professional assessment of what a property would reasonably have sold for on a nominated historical date, based on:
+A retrospective valuation is a professional assessment of what a property would reasonably have sold for on a nominated historical date.

 • historical comparable sales